milesdiprata/cc-ds/README.md

 This section outlines the data structures implemented in this project.
-The data structures will be grouped by abstract data type (ADT) and are all be contained within the `datastructure` namespace.
-For example, the `DynamicStack` data structure is an implementation of the `Stack` ADT may be used in the following
+The data structures will be grouped by abstract data type (ADT) and are all be contained within the `ds` namespace.
+For example, the `DynamicStack` data structure is an implementation of the `Stack` ADT may be used in the following manor:
-manor:

 ```cpp
 DynamicStack<std::string> dynamic_stack = mdp::ds::DynamicStack<std::string>();